lo-maxwell/react-virtual-garden/blog.md

 ### Building infra for easier modification of items
   * Created some csvs to store item data, might be easier to write a script to parse the csv into json than to parse the csv from client side

+## Day 35

+### Added Toolbox and first tool
+  * Toolbox contains new tool items, shovel item can be used to destroy plants before they are finished growing (to remove them permanently, freeing up space)
+  * Added additional infra around database connections and json loading of tool data

+## Day 36

+### More ui updates
+  * Various fixes to tooltips, ui display of destroying items, added infrastructure for switching from emoji string icons to svgs
+  * Added front page banner
+  * Various login panel updates

+## Day 37

+### Adding userEvents - In progress
+  * Will be used for daily login reward

 Guest mode: Should have a level/xp/money etc cap, and some warnings that guest mode is local only; allow users to port their guest mode account into an online account (with the cap)